nmala001/Movie_Trailer_Project/README.md

 Command to run: $ cd ud036_StarterCode

-- Be sure you have these packages installed if planning to use Movie.get_movie_data:
+- Make sure you have these packages installed if planning to use Movie.get_movie_data:

 Command to run: pip install --upgrade requests google-api-python-client